Katja Krasavice

-Katrin Vogelová (born 10 August 1996 in Teplice, Czech Republic), better known by her stage name Katja Krasavice, is a German singer, rapper and former YouTuber.
+Katrin Vogelová (born 10 August 1996), better known by her stage name Katja Krasavice, is a German and Czech singer, rapper, and former YouTuber.

 Personal life

-Katja Krasavice was born on August 10, 1996 in Teplice, to a Czech mother and a Slovakian father.
+Katja Krasavice was born on August 10, 1996, in Teplice, to a Czech mother and a Slovak father.
 While Krasavice was still a baby, the family moved to Liebschütz in Germany.
-At the age of 5, Krasavice lost her brother who suffered from thigh cancer.
+At the age of 5, Krasavice lost her brother who suffered from thigh-cancer.
 This incident caused her father to become an alcoholic and mistreat her mother.
 At the age of 11, she lost her other brother who committed suicide in prison.
 At a later point in her life, Krasavice testified in court against her father who sexually assaulted her friends.
 As a coping mechanism for her trauma, Krasavice developed an image based around her own sexual expression.
 Later in school, Krasavice was the victim of excessive bullying.
-She visited a Gymnasium but didn't graduate.
+She attended a Gymnasium but did not graduate.